The Ultimate Guide to Convert Your Website to A Mobile App

 If you’re building a news or blog app, you may want to notify users about new blog posts.
 If it’s an e-commerce app, special sales days or discount codes can be communicated to them through these.
 Social network apps would notify users about new activity in their feed or messages from connections.

-Once you’ve completed filling out the page, save your changes.
-Your app will now allow you to send targeted messages to users.
+This will allow you to send targeted messages to users.
 It will also allow your users to opt out of those notifications (per GDPR compliance), if they so choose.

 All our apps also equip your users with push preferences so that they can choose which kinds of notifications they would like to receive, and a message center that saves notifications that they miss for later.
 Both of these go a long way in making your push notifications more effective.